Bryce Alford: Oklahoma City Blue (2017–2019)

 After going undrafted in the 2017 NBA draft, Alford signed with the Golden State Warriors to play on their summer league team.
 He later signed a training camp contract with the Oklahoma City Thunder.
 Alford was waived by the Thunder on October 11, 2017, about a week before the start of the regular season; he had not played in their four preseason games.
 He joined the Oklahoma City Blue, the Thunder's NBA G League team, as an affiliate player.
 In 2017–18, he started 27 of 50 games and averaged 15.5 points while made a league-leading 186 three-pointers at a 40.4 percent clip.
 After the season, Alford participated in the G League Elite Mini Camp, where he was the third-leading scorer (13.5 points per game) among the group of 51 players.
 He joined the Indiana Pacers summer league squad, where he was reunited with former UCLA teammates Holiday, Leaf, and Ike Anigbogu.

 Alford was signed to the Thunder's 2018–19 training camp roster on an Exhibit 10 contract, but was waived after playing sparingly in three preseason games.

 He was added to the Oklahoma City Blue training camp roster on October 23, 2018.

 Europe (2019–2021)

 On June 28, 2019, Medi Bayreuth of the Basketball Bundesliga announced that they had signed Alford.

 On January 1, 2021, Alford joined S.L.
 Benfica of the LPB in Portugal.

 Windy City Bulls (2021–2022)

 On October 14, 2021, Alford signed with the Chicago Bulls, but was waived the same day.
 He joined the Windy City Bulls as an affiliate player.

-Return to Europe (2022–present)
+Return to Europe (2022–2024)

 Alford joined Zastal Zielona Góra of the Polish Basketball League for the 2022–23 season.
+He began 2023–24 with BK Pardubice of the Czech National Basketball League.
+He played in two EuroCup games, but he exercised an out in his contract when they did not qualify for further international competition.
+On November 19, 2023, he signed with Arka Gdynia of the Polish Basketball League (PLK).

+Coaching career

+Alford joined the Oklahoma City Blue staff as an assistant coach in 2024–25.